 Male circumcision … might … confer health benefits, whereas FGM [has] no health benefits, and only causes harm.

 Both parts of this claim are misleading.
 First, how do we know that “FGM” (or FGC, as I’ll say from now on) does not confer health benefits?
 Certainly the most extreme types of FGC will not contribute to good health on balance, but neither will the spearheads-and-dirty-knives versions of genital cutting on boys.
 What about other forms of FGC?
-Defenders of FGC—typically for cultural reasons—regularly cite such “health benefits” as improved genital hygiene as a reason to continue the practice, and at least one study has shown a link between FGC and reduced transmission of HIV!
-Indeed, the vulva has all sorts of warm, moist places where bacteria or viruses could get trapped, such as underneath the clitoral hood; so who is to say that removing some of that tissue (with a sterile surgical tool) might not reduce the risk of various diseases?
+Defenders of FGC—including some medical professionals in countries where FGC is culturally normative—regularly cite such “health benefits” as improved genital hygiene as a reason to continue the practice, and at least one study has shown a link between FGC and reduced transmission of HIV!
+Indeed, the vulva has all sorts of warm, moist places where bacteria or viruses could get trapped, such as underneath the clitoral hood, or among the folds of the labia; so who is to say that removing some of that tissue (with a sterile surgical tool) might not reduce the risk of various diseases?